-The Box-Cox Transformation is one method of transforming non-normal data, or data that can not be assumed normal, to meet a normal distribution and allow further capability analysis and hypothesis testing.
+The Box-Cox Transformation is one method of transforming non-normal data, or data that cannot be assumed normal, to meet a normal distribution and allow further capability analysis and hypothesis testing.

 The term is named after statisticians George and David Cox which is a method that uses an exponent, Lambda, to transform the data.
-The value of Lambda is the power to which each data point is raised.
-Then a new (transformed) set of data is created and that transformed set of data is used in for statistical analysis.

 The tool is typically used in the ANALYZE phase of a DMAIC project.